I am sure you wonder what a good processor speed for a laptop is?

 The benchmark results for the AMD Ryzen 5 4600H and the AMD Ryzen 7 4800H in the above table show one critical point: despite having about the same clock speed per core, the AMD Ryzen 7 4800H has better single-core performance, the AMD Ryzen 7 4800H has a slower clock speed of 1.1 GHz.

-Just looking at the clock speed to judge the single-core output would make you assume that both the Ryzen 7 4800H and the Ryzen 5 4600H would be more or less the same.
+Just looking at the clock speed to judge the single-core output would make you assume that the Ryzen 7 4800H and the Ryzen 5 4600H would be more or less the same.
 However, that is not the case.

 The thing is, looking at clock speed is a very myopic and old-school way to assess the output of a CPU.